 Google will verify you via post, email or phone and then you’re good to go.

-Try and follow up on your request asking them again if they’d like to leave a review, you might have caught them at a bad time when you sent the original request and sending it again could prompt them to complete one.
+Try and follow up on your request asking them again if they’d like to leave a review.
+It might be that your last request caught them at a bad time.
+Sending a followup request could prompt them to complete one.

 Don’t do this more than once or twice though as you’ll be more likely to annoy the customer and push them into leaving a negative review because of it!

-Google has made it easier than ever to get reviews by providing a link via your Google business account.
+Google has made it easier than ever to get reviews by providing a direct link via your Google business account.